fbpx

 The actual construction of the reactor was preceded by many years of planning.
 The first attempts to build an experimental university reactor began in the 1960s.
 However, these proposals were purely theoretical.
 The construction work of Sparrow started in April 1985, and it was completed by early 1990.
 The first test and the extended testing period began in November 1990 and lasted two years.
 The reactor has been in continuous operation since 1992.

-Unfortunately, no more experimental reactors have been built in the Czech Republic.
+There are other research reactors in Czechia.
 However, Sparrow has recently inspired the further development of a different kind of nuclear technology: Small Modular Reactors.
 Sparrow proved that smaller nuclear reactors could operate safely for decades.
 Even in city centers.
-Its smaller size and lower power (up to 5 kWh) do not change this.
+Its smaller size and lower power (up to 500 W) do not change this.
 It is still a nuclear reactor using enriched uranium as fuel.

 Sparrow may become a pioneer in the commercial use of small modular reactors, and his story will become an argument for their safety and broad applicability.
 And if his story goes unheard, it will not change his merits.
 He has, after all, trained thousands of experts in the field of nuclear power during his lifetime.